Poupachef/jobs/README.md

 Before you start keep in mind these points:

-- Do not post you solution in any public means like GitHub, Medium article or broadcast that you are sending this sulution.
+- Do not post you solution in any public means like GitHub, Medium article or broadcast that you are sending this solution.

 - Send the solution by email to [devs](mailto:devs@poupachef.com.br).